kasrababaei/swift-notes/xcode-project-settings.md

   For example, you might have different optimization levels or preprocessor macros for Debug and Release builds.

-- **Customization:**
-  - You can customize the build settings for each configuration in the Xcode project settings.
+- **Customization:** You can customize the build settings for each configuration in the Xcode project settings.

 - **Common Scenarios:**
   - In a Debug configuration, you might include additional debug symbols and disable optimization for better debugging experience.
   - In a Release configuration, you might enable compiler optimizations and exclude unnecessary debugging information for a smaller app size.

-### Relationship:

-- **Scheme and Configuration Connection:**
-  - When you run or build your project, a scheme determines which targets to build and which configurations to use.
-  - You might have a scheme for running your app in Debug mode during development and a scheme for creating a Release build for distribution.

 In summary, a scheme is more about defining actions and behaviors, while a configuration is about specifying how the project should be built with regard